mehulagg/gitlab/doc/raketasks/backup_restore.md

 sudo gitlab-backup create BACKUP=dump GZIP_RSYNCABLE=yes
 ```

-GitLab 12.1 and earlier uses should use the following command, instead: `gitlab-rake gitlab:backup:create`
+Users of GitLab 12.1 and earlier should use the command `gitlab-rake gitlab:backup:create` instead.

 #### Excluding specific directories from the backup